 Beautiful churches, Storkyrkan and the 96 m tall Tyska kyrkan with the copper spire, as well as a handful of intriguing museums and other significant buildings contribute to the special expression and charm of Gamla Stan.
 Although Stockholm’s foundation goes approximately 800 years back in time, the vast majority of the current buildings date from the 17th or 18th centuries.

 The most significant constructions in Gamla Stan are the Royal Palace, which is one of the largest palaces in the world, and the impressive 14th-century cathedral, with a baroque appearance, Storkyrkan, the seat of the Bishop of Stockholm, has framed both royal weddings and coronations, as well as the annual opening ceremony of the parliament.
 Another absolutely noteworthy structure is the neoclassical Parliament House, Riksdagshuset, constructed around 1900 and covering most of the island Helgeandsholmen!
-It features a spectacular baroque revival style façade, as well as impressive Corinthian columns.
-There is notably free admission.

 One of the real treasures in Gamla Stan is the picturesque Stortorget, an adorable square flanked by the most beautiful architecture, colourful aristocratic residential houses built between the 13th and 19th centuries.
 The plaza is also the location of the old Stock Exchange from 1776, as well as the Nobel Prize Museum where you can listen to the acceptance speeches by some of the former laureates, including Martin Luther King Jr. Also the Swedish Academy headquarters used for the announcement of the Nobel Prize winner is situated here.

 In the centre of Stortorget there is a well, which was constructed in 1778, marking the centre of Stockholm.
 Stortorget is the vibrant heart of the city and the perfect spot if you feel like people watching!